pcg79/chipmunk-bubble-bobble/README.md

 Chipmunk Bubble Bobble Demo
 ===========================

 It's a simple demo done for RiojaParty 2011 (a LAN party in La Rioja, Spain).
-With this demo I wanted to show how easy is to use [Chipmunk](http://beoran.github.com/chipmunk/).
+With this demo I wanted to show how easy is to use [Chipmunk](http://beoran.github.com/chipmunk/) and integrate with [Gosu](http://www.libgosu.org).

 This demo is a bubble bobble stage as background where our green star can shoot bubbles that go up until dissapear.